DavidLoftus/HuffmanCompression/analysis/README.md

 | genomeVirus.txt |    6251 |            1568 | 3.9866 |      1901 |     3.2883 |        17.228 ms |         13.3770 ms |
 | medTale.txt     |    5632 |            2985 | 1.8868 |      2571 |     2.1906 |        21.852 ms |         14.1620 ms |

+When I compress mobydick.txt.hf again the compression ratio is only 1.01, this is because the entropy of the compressed is already very high due to the nature of huffman encoding.
+Eventually any attempt to compress a compressed file would only result in a larger file.

+Run length encoding manages to compress q32x48.bin to 143 bytes, with a compression ratio of 1.343.
+We can get a better compression ratio with huffman because there is only 20 different bytes used and, the 3 bytes 0x00, 0xe0, 0x03 account for 75% of the data.
+This means we can encode most of the bytes in less than 3 bits.